Cach30verfl0w/devicetree-rs/README.md

 ## ToDo
 - [ ] Testing against malformed formats (fuzzing etc.)
+- [ ] Creation of memory map based on the device tree
+- [ ] Enumeration of all present devices in the structure block
+- [ ] Function for reading the memory reservation block
+- [ ] Add CI/CD script for running tests, fuzzing and publishing

 ## License
 This project is licensed under the **Apache-2.0** license.